Crynano/QM-Content-Mod-Creator/README.md

 - Consider splitting content into separate mods per faction or theme.
 There is no built-in way to toggle individual elements within a single mod, so smaller focused mods give users more control over what they load.

 ## Troubleshooting
-- Weapon does not load even when command reports success:
+- Item does not load even when command reports success:
-  Check `Player.log` for hidden exceptions and verify JSON field names.
-Every import-mod process leaves a message with errors and failed steps.
+  Check the developer console and `Player.log` for hidden exceptions and verify JSON field names.
+Every import-mod process prints a result summary with errors and failed steps.
+- Errors during import appear in red directly in the developer console, not just in `Player.log`.
+If you see a red message after running `import-mod`, that is your first signal something went wrong.
 - Missing images or audio:
   Verify file names, paths, and that files exist under your mod `Assets` folder.
   ## Support